GenetProject/Genet/README.md

 python src/plot_scripts/plot_syn_dataset.py
 ```

-To get a complete version with 5 different seeds on ~500 synthetic traces
+To get a complete results,  the following commands run models with 5 different
+seeds on ~500 synthetic traces

 Time usage: 60 min on a VM with 32 vCPUs.
 ```bash